iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Background/Equalities, Inequalities of Euclidean Space.md

 It's heavily used in the proofs for properties of Monotone operators.

+---
+### **Identities, inequalities with norm, norm squared**

+The following make use of the squared of the norm a lot.

 #### **Theorem | Paralellelogram equality**
 > For all $x, y \in \R^n$, it has
 >